DG-2020/pdsnd_github/README.md

 ### Description
-bikeshare incorporates a functionality to study the rental patterns among three US cities - Chicago, NYC and Washington.
+bikeshare incorporates a functionality to study the rental patterns among three US cities - Chicago, New York City and Washington.
 The analysis focuses on -
 1. Rental patterns during throughout the week.
 2. Customer demographic affecting the rental.
 3. Frequent time of travel, i.e., Month, Week, Day and Hour.